-Special Services is a college level educational support program designed to help students complete their chosen curriculum by increasing options for academic success.
+Special Services is a college level educational support program designed to help students complete their chosen curriculum by increasing options for academic success for all students including physically or learning disabled.

 Students will participate in exciting self-paced, teacher assisted instruction.
 Each student's strengths and weaknesses are diagnosed in the areas of English, Reading, and Mathematics.
 The instructor prescribes an individual program to assist the student in improving those skills which would afford him/her the greatest degree of satisfaction, competency and success.